restbird/example-Box-Oauth2/README.md

 docker run -ti -p {host-port}:8080 -v {path-to-project}:/data/restbird restbird/rest
 ~~~

+The default user credential for Restbird is admin/admin

 The Box account used in this exampe is demo@restbird.com/DemoRestbird123!

 You can definitely use your own Box account, modify the client_id and client_secret in "Box" environment.